Aqovia/multiplexing-distributed-cache/README.md

 using Microsoft.Extensions.Caching.Memory;
 ```

-than in its `ConfigureServices` method:
+then in its `ConfigureServices` method:

 ```cs
 public void ConfigureServices(IServiceCollection services)